Computer Science Notes

 1. Write a function reverse(s) that reverses a string.
 For example, "Hello!" becomes "!olleH".

-We also talked about list comprehensions which are a way to create a new list by applying a map and/or filter pattern to a sequence, all in one line.
+A list comprehension is a fast way to create a new list by applying a map and/or filter pattern to a sequence, all in one line.
 A list comprehension has the form:

 [expression for variable in sequence]